begginfokillz/icarus_carepackage_larkwell/README.md

 - Download LarkwellCarePackage.zip file from mod page and put it in the mods folder.
 - Extract either LarkwellCarePackageReplacer _P.pak file OR LarkwellCarePackageNewItem _P.pak file from that downloaded .zip file and put it in the mods folder.
 USE ONLY ONE .PAK FILE!
 ONLY ONE OF THE TWO CAN BE USED AT ONCE!
 - Remove LarkwellCarePackage.zip file from mod folder as you no longer need it.
-- If needed, research the Shengong Bandage in game if you have not already if using replacer version.
-If using new item version, research the new item called Larkwell Martinez 'Black Label' Care Package.
+- If needed, research the Shengong Bandage in game in workshop tab from hab screen if you have not already if using replacer version.
+If using new item version, research the new item called Larkwell Martinez 'Black Label' Care Package in workshop tab from hab screen.

 ----------------------------
 Q: How to use this mod?